Rouse Franchise Lawyers: We Mastered Both Sides of Franchising

 Our core role is to take away the compliance burden so you can focus on your business.

 Strategic management of franchisee relations is crucial to the success of any franchise.
 Tactful management of franchisee issues is an integral part of our service.
-Whether that involves a strong-handed approach to ensure compliance or something more delicate, we work hand in hand with the decision-makers to ensure that we reduce the stress and cost of growing and maintaining a franchise network.
+Whether that involves a thorough approach to ensure compliance or something more delicate, we work hand in hand with the decision-makers to ensure that we reduce the stress and cost of growing and maintaining a franchise network.

 We have been involved in many franchise mediations and disputes.
 Our success rate speaks for itself.
 Read testimonials from satisfied clients.

 At Rouse Lawyers, we believe in providing holistic advice for clients.
 With this in mind, we’ve developed strong relationships with reputable, professional franchise consulting and accounting firms.

 This allows us to refer our clients to specialists for advice and services that are outside of those offered by a law firm.
 We’ll help you create a team that’s ‘got your back’ across all of your franchise enterprise.

 - Advising franchisees on franchise agreements and disclosure documentation for the grant of a franchise.
 We explain the mountain of paperwork to you in plain English.

 - Assisting franchisees (whether as sellers or buyers) in franchise sales and acquisitions from business sale contract negotiation to leasing, review of franchise and associated documentation.